Rewind789/wanderer-archive/index.md

 My inventory and library are currently in an establishment within the [Town](/wanderer-archive/the-town.md), an oasis where I rest and wander no further (even though I'm a wanderer....)

+RIGHT NOW IM EDITING THE COLOURS OF THIS THING AND ITS GOING HAYWIRE; I apologise if its hard to read while i fix it (should take a few days) - 19/05

 ---
 ## Navigation
 [Notes Archive](notes.md)